 Bicycle Helmet Standards Europe

-In the early 1990s Australia introduced laws whereby cyclists were required to wear bicycle helmets.
+In the early 1990s, Australia introduced laws mandating the compulsory wearing of bicycle helmets by all cyclists, irrespective of the cyclist’s age.
 Prior to this, many groups, the Royal Australasian College of Surgeons included, had been campaigning for cyclists to wear helmets.
 Australia became the first country to pass a law that made the wearing of helmets compulsory.

 The law stipulates that cyclists must wear approved bicycle helmets securely fitted and fastened on their heads unless the cyclist is exempt from wearing a helmet by another law of the Australian government, this can be found in part 15 of the Australian road rules.
 The law demanded in some cases bicycle passengers to also wear a helmet.